MarkBorcherding/markborcherding.github.com/_posts/2013-01-23-angularjs-coffeescript-and-classes.md

 ```

 Done.
 Is that actually a service?
 I don't want the constructor function invoked when it injects, so that's why I ended up making it a
-value rather than a service.
+factory rather than a service.
 Right now it's working, and when testing the controller that class is easy to mock so I'm happy so far.